2018 Training for New and Junior Officials

 Rooms are still being set up for classroom sessions; please see the UMLOA Classroom Training Session Schedule for more information and classroom session dates.
 Note that there is a minimum enrollment for each classroom session; if that minimum is not met, classes may be canceled.
 It is important that you register well in advance (two weeks is recommended); you will be notified within 36 hours of the classroom session if it is canceled due to low enrollment.

-Note that the training sites are still being determined for some classes, and the schedule above will be updated as the classes are set up (as will the site where you register for your classroom sessions; that is linked in the training guide for each course).
+The training sites are still being determined for most classes.
+The classroom registration website linked in your training guide will always have the most up-to-date classroom locations.
 Most sites will be in the Twin Cities metro area, although there is the possibility of scheduling something outside the metro area if there are enough people interested in training.

 For questions about the online training system, see the Online Training FAQ page.